edsu/diary/README.md

 ---

+## 10/17/2023

+Today was a remarkable day, such an entanglement of feelings and experiences that *transcending* to a state of tranquility seems like an impossible task.
+I discovered my dearest friends to be my *endeared* *destroyers*, and they came in the guise of *creators*.
+The threat was not overt; it was more like an *inaudible* whisper of *Damocles*’ sword, hanging overhead, unheard but acutely perceived, leaving me feeling like I am wearied prey to *watchful* predators.
+I remember standing by the harbourside, feeling more a *havener* than ever, and this unprecedented emotion *predicates* on the nostalgia I am experiencing at nightfall.

+On a slightly altered note, the encounter with the costumier was fascinating.
+The vibrant colors of the *shalwar* sets were reminiscent of the *kimash* textiles I *idolised* in my youthful days. *Sinaubar* trees kept thoughts of my homeland rooted while *solicitations* from the bazaar's local vendors infused the experience with a surreal zest.
+However, the exhilarating aura was dampened when I realised that conflict & tension was *infesting* the region, *cuttin*g through the harmony like a sharp, ruthless blade.
+Eventually, I was drawn into a conversation with my *superiors* about the *probate* of my deceased uncle's properties, exhibiting yet another jagged facet of adulthood filled with responsibilities.

 ## 10/16/2023

 I have been spending a lot of time at the *kirjathsannah* these days, a cozy place that just fosters a sense of *domestic* tranquillity - it *frequents* my daydreams during tedious work.
 The coffee served there is brewed with a touch of *leek* - unorthodox, yet *suave* to the tastebuds.
 The communal library in *kirjathsannah* has become the *depositaries* of my thoughts as I pour into writing.
 Working amidst the heavy *brede* *curtains* that drape from the ceiling to the floor creates a certain construct for my imaginative mind.
 However, the *infliction* of *vandalism* in such peaceful spaces *sayeth* *frustrates* me, it feels like a violation of my sanctuary.
 Yet, I've begun to notice a flicker of change, the *headway* in fighting against this mindless destruction is apparent.
 Just the other day, a graffiti *Mädel* was scheduled to paint a mural on the blank wall across the *kirjathsannah*, an effort to revamp the vandalized wall.
 My heart swelled with pride as I saw her creating rhythms of colour through the brushes.
 She wore not drought *blinkers*, but a visor to shield her eyes from the sun while *contorting* to paint in odd angles.
 Despite the challenges, it brought back the essence of why I love this village - the adaptive nature, the ability to turn a negative into a positive.
 Ah, *Datharal*, this quaint village, *doubtless*, has found its way into the depth of my heart.